carlosgm02/uwp-languages/Python/readme.md

 - [**PythonBlinkyServer**](/Python/PythonBlinkyServer)

-  A background server app for Windows 10 IoT made for loading server in the Python Blinky sample.
+  A background server app for Windows 10 IoT made for loading server in the PythonBlinky sample.